ANSWERS to “TEST YOUR KNOWLEDGE”

 Answer 2 – you considered at least one aspect of the client’s relevant circumstances (RG175.41 – RG175.50)

-TRUE – refer to Standard 3 of the Financial Planners and Advisers Code of Ethics 2019
+TRUE – refer to Standard 3 paragraph 38 of the Financial Planners and Advisers Code of Ethics 2019

-Answer 3 – the advertisement MUST state that the client should consider whether the financial product is appropriate for them (RG175.59)
+Answer 3 – Provided that the advertisement also states that the client should consider whether the financial product is appropriate for them, the advertisement does not need to contain the s949A warning (RG175.59)

 FALSE – there are not two sets of rules (RG 175.414)

 Answer 4 – Information CAN BE incorporated by reference into the SoA provided that the document containing the information has already been given to the client and the SOA states that a copy of the information may be obtained from the providing entity on request, at no charge (s952(b) & RG175.180)

 The recommendation to set up an SMSF to a client with no interest or expertise in investment means that the client will always need the assistance of the advice provider.
 This creates ongoing remuneration for the advice provider and some of the advice provider’s related parties at a level of service that exceeds the simple solution the client was seeking.
 The client’s interests have not been prioritised when giving the advice.

 1. Has the adviser acted in the best interests of the client?